Melldd/Marnie-s-Website/content/authors/admin/_index.md

   url: https://www.wgtn.ac.nz

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include international law and policy related to armed conflict, counterterrorism, and international humanitarian action.
+bio: Marnie Lloydd (Victoria University of Wellington) specialises in international law and policy related to armed conflict, counterterrorism, forced migration and international humanitarian action.

 # Interests to show in About widget
 interests: